MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

   <img src="images/Category WordCloud.png" alt="drawing" width="800">
 </p>

 As it can be seen in the picture, words like "Particle", "Neutrino", "Gravitational", "Supernova" etc. have appeared the most in the Physics category.
 This represents, most of the content of laureates Wikipedia pages is about the main concepts of physics like gravity, subatomic particles, astronomy and etc. It is interesting to note that the word "Protein" appeared in both Chemistry and Physiology or Medicine categories.
 As was expected, there is a lot of economy-related phrases shown in the Economics category word cloud.
 Words like "poem", "poetry", "screenplay" and "playwright" are the most frequent ones in the Literature category which refer to different contexts of literature.
-Most of the words that appeared in the word cloud of Peace category are abbreivations for peace-related or political organizations.
+Most of the words that appeared in the word cloud of Peace category are abbreviations for peace-related or political organizations.

 ### Communities Word Cloud
-According to the picture below, We found 15 communities in our network and added the name of the top 5 laureates (degree wise!) in each community on top of the word clouds.
-Going further to the details, this is evident that some of the communities are representative of different fields of science like physics, chemistry, and medicine.
-Also, some categories of Nobel Prize can be found in word clouds, such as community number 14 which represents economics, and community number 5 which represents peace.
-Other communities depict the words related to the field of work of laureates written on top of them.
+According to the picture below, we found 15 communities in our network and added the name of the top 5 laureates (degree wise!) in each community on top of the word clouds.
+Some communities correspond simply to Nobel Prize categories: Literature, Peace and Economics.
+However, the big science cluster that we identified earlier by visualizing the network colored according to the prize is acutally divided into several smaller communities that are not exactly Physics, Chemistry and Physiology or Medicine.
+These clusters are either communities inside one prize, like Community 1 which includes Albert Einstein and which is mostly about physics and more specifically, radioactivity, or at the intersection between different prizes, like Community 12, which is a surprising mix of astrophysics (Physics) and biology (Physiology or Medicine).
+This result confirms our previous comment on the fact that the science prizes look much more interconnected than the other three prizes.

 <p align="center">
   <img src="images/Community WordCloud.png" alt="drawing" width="800">